seqan/seqan/manual/source/Infrastructure/Contribute/WriteCommitMessages.rst

     [INTERNAL] Reordering code in module sequence so no more generated forwards are needed.

-An internal change might include test and improved comments.
+An internal change might include tests and improved comments.

 ::